troperville

 • The sheer, unbelievable quantity of gore in Rise of the Triad with the Engine Killing Gibs cheat activated qualifies, especially with severed hands wagging their middle fingers flying across the screen.

-• The Mortal Kombat series in general tended in this direction.
-The blood was so copious from every single punch that a few seconds would be expected to exsanguinate the player, and fatalities were often so over the top it became hilarious.
-Self parodied with the Babalities and Animalities.
+• The Mortal Kombat series, in general, tends in this direction.
+The blood is so copious from every single punch that a few seconds can be expected to exsanguinate the player, and fatalities are often so over the top that it becomes hilarious.
+Self-parodied with the Babalities and Animalities.
+Cassie Cage takes this to a whole new level: one of her Finishing Moves involves breaking off her opponent's jaw, then snapping a selfie with her victim and putting it on a social networking site.
+Other users even throw in punny comments on the feed (some of which appear to be other characters in the game, no less).

 • Dwarf Fortress Adventure Mode: The game where you can beat dragons to death with a sock or go on a genocidal rampage with a severed elf leg.
 Fortress Mode lets you drop goblins onto walls of adamantine buzzsaws, splattering blood for dozens of feet around.
 You will start grinning after seeing a few would-be invaders reduced to goblin salsa.

-• Toady's developer log is great resource for this:
+• Toady's developer log is a great resource for this:

 • This can happen with a little effort (or luck) in a few of the Jedi Knight games.
 By activating the dismemberment cheat, enemies who have their hands cut off by your lightsaber will fall to their knees and grab their severed wrist in agony for a few seconds, before falling down dead.
 If you quickly severe their head during that animation, the now-headless body will continue lamenting the loss of its hand.